 Table 6: Comparative number of permits issued in the Chitina Subdistrict under State and Federal systems 2010-2019.
-The Chitina Subdistrict only is shown in order to allow for comparison of dip netting, which occurs exclusively in this area under State permits, and which also dominates the Federal subsistence fishery in this Subdistrict (Sarafin 2020, pers. comm.).
+The Chitina Subdistrict (rather than the entire Upper Copper River District) is shown in order to allow for comparison of dip netting, which occurs exclusively in this area under State permits, and which also dominates the Federal subsistence fishery in this Subdistrict.
+(Sarafin 2020, pers. comm.).